Aortic aneurysm surgery

 Self-help

-If you don’t need to have surgery, there are things you can do to reduce your risk of needing to have it in the future.
+If you don’t need to have surgery, you can do several things to reduce your risk of needing surgery in the future.
 It’s a good idea to aim for a healthy lifestyle, including eating a healthy diet and maintaining a healthy weight.
 Other things you can do include the following.

 • If you smoke, stop smoking.
 Smoking is the major cause of aneurysm growth and aortic aneurysm rupture.